Henry Friendly: Health

 Friendly was a natural pessimist and demonstrated some symptoms consistent with major depressive disorder.
 He harbored feelings of hopelessness in addition to experiencing bouts of extreme sadness, though not to the extent of impairing his diligence.

 Friendly's father, Myer, died at age 76 on December 28, 1938, in a local hospital at St. Petersburg, Florida; he was a longtime winter resident in the city.
 (Note: Myer left a sizeable inheritance to his children and relatives upon his death.
 Among them, Friendly received the largest share at $305,156.)
 His father's death of a blood clot precipitated Friendly's lifelong fear of a stroke and concern for his own health.
 Friendly's wife died of cancer in 1985.

 Death

-After Sophie's death from colon cancer on March 11, 1985, Friendly began to think seriously about committing suicide.
-Her death had been unexpected; she had been healthy and vigorous, while he had always been pessimistic and burdened with health issues.
+After Sophie's death from colon cancer on March 11, 1985, Friendly developed suicidal ideation.
+Her death had been unexpected; she was healthy for most of her life, while he had always been pessimistic and burdened with health issues.
 Friendly died by suicide at age 82 on March 11, 1986, in his Park Avenue apartment in New York City; multiple prescription bottles were at his side.
 Police said they found three notes in the apartment: one addressed to his resident maid and two unaddressed notes.
 In all three notes, Friendly talked about his distress at his wife's death, his declining health and his failing eyesight, according to a police spokesman.
 They had been married for 55 years.
 He was survived by a son and two daughters.